top software composition analysis tools

 Why Xygeni-SCA Is the Smarter Choice

-Xygeni-SCA is built for how teams actually develop today.
-It doesn’t just flag old packages.
-Instead, it adds real-time threat intelligence, smarter prioritization, and hands-free automation, so security flows with your development, not against it.
+Xygeni SCA security tools are built for how modern teams develop today.
+They don’t just flag outdated packages.
+Instead, they add real-time threat intelligence, smarter prioritization, and hands-free automation, making sure that security flows naturally with your development, not against it.

 Here’s how Xygeni raises the bar for Software Composition Analysis tools: